SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>Should I use Class imbalance corrections?</b></summary>

   In general, there are plenty of methods for correcting class imbalance data, though it is not always a good idea to do so. **Imbalance data** is when in a classification dataset there is an overabundance of one of the class labels.
-In this case, the most abundant class is called majority class and the other minority class (this is in the case of binary classification, but class imbalance can also occur in the case of multiclass classification).
+In this case, the most abundant class is called the majority class and the other minority class (this is in the case of binary classification, but class imbalance can also occur in the case of multiclass classification).

   ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/imbalance_data.png?raw=true)
 *from [here](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data)*